-- A tool, called AutoDiCE, featuring automated splitting of a CNN model into a set of submodels and automated code generation for distributed and collaborative execution of these submodels on multiple, possibly heterogeneous, edge devices.
+- A tool, called AutoDiCE, featuring automated splitting of a CNN model into a set of sub-models and automated code generation for distributed and collaborative execution of these sub-models on multiple, possibly heterogeneous, edge devices.
 AutoDiCE is the first fully automated tool for distributed CNN inference over multiple resource-constrained devices at the Edge.
-It is open-source and available at [13]. - 2) A hybrid MPI and OpenMP code generation approach in AutoDiCE to support the exploitation of parallelism among and within the edge devices, i.e., the latter exploiting multicore execution. - 3) A highly flexible AutoDiCE implementation that facilitates the easy specification and reuse of existing CNNs (via the ONNX format [14]), and can target a range of (heterogeneous) edge devices via a custom inference engine library which supports a variety of CPUs (x86, ARM), GPUs (NVIDIA, Mali, AMDRX), and GPU APIs (VULKAN, CUDA). - 4) An advanced DSE methodology for efficiently exploring distributed CNN implementations at the edge, using a) analytical models to approximate each objective function and to prune the design space that is evaluated with AutoDiCE implementations and on-board measurements; b) multiple DSE stages where at each stage only a specific part of the design space is considered of which the Pareto-optimal solutions from a previous DSE stage are used to find Pareto-optimal solutions in a next DSE stage; and c) a GA with a tailored chromosome encoding method to scale down the search space. - 5) A range of experiments in which we show that our framework, composed of the multistage hierarchical DSE and AutoDiCE, can rapidly explore and realize a wide variety of distributed CNN inference implementations on multiple edge devices, achieving improved (i.e., reduced) per-device energy consumption and per-device memory usage, and under certain conditions, improved system (inference) throughput as well.
+It is opensource and available at [13]; - A hybrid MPI and OpenMP code generation approach in AutoDiCE to support the exploitation of parallelism among and within the edge devices, i.e., the latter exploiting multi-core execution; - A highly flexible AutoDiCE implementation that facilitates easy specification and reuse of existing CNNs (via the ONNX format [14]), and can target a range of (heterogeneous) edge devices via a custom inference engine library which supports a variety of CPUs (x86, ARM), GPUs (NVIDIA, Mali, AMDRX) and GPU APIs (VULKAN, CUDA); - An advanced DSE methodology for efficiently exploring distributed CNN implementations at the edge, using i) analytical models to approximate each objective function and to prune the design space that is evaluated with AutoDiCE implementations and on-board measurements, ii) multiple DSE stages where at each stage only a specific part of the design space is considered of which the Paretooptimal solutions from a previous DSE stage are used to find Pareto-optimal solutions in a next DSE stage, and iii) a GA with a tailored chromosome encoding method to scale down the search space; - A range of experiments in which we show that our framework, composed of the multi-stage hierarchical DSE and AutoDiCE, can rapidly explore and realize a wide variety of distributed CNN inference implementations on multiple edge devices, achieving improved (i.e., reduced) per-device energy consumption and per-device memory usage, and under certain conditions, improved system (inference) throughput as well.

-The remainder of this article is organized as follows.
+The remainder of the paper is organized as follows.
 Section II discusses related work, after which Section III presents our AutoDiCE tool.
-Section IV discusses our multistage hierarchical DSE methodology for efficient CNN mapping exploration, which leverages the AutoDiCE tool.
-In Section V, we describe a range of experiments, demonstrating that our framework can rapidly explore and realize a wide variety of distributed CNN inference implementations with diverse tradeoffs regarding energy consumption, memory usage, and system throughput.
+Section IV discusses our multi-stage hierarchical DSE methodology for efficient CNN mapping exploration, which leverages the AutoDiCE tool.
+In Section V, we describe a range of experiments, demonstrating that our framework can rapidly explore and realize a wide variety of distributed CNN inference implementations with diverse tradeoffs regarding energy consumption, memory usage and system throughput.
 Section VI provides a discussion on the current version of our framework and how it could be further improved in the future.
 Moreover, we further clarify, with examples, why distributed CNN inference using our novel framework is beneficial in real-world application scenarios when the CNN memory footprint and energy consumption are a concern.
-Finally, Section VII concludes this article.
+Finally, Section VII concludes the paper.